Signs of progress as EU leaders meet to haggle over climate target

-BRUSSELS (Reuters) - Signs of progress towards agreeing a new European Union climate target emerged ahead of a summit on Thursday, as leaders drafted a plan to bring Poland on board and the Czech Republic said it could consider the new goal under certain conditions.
+BRUSSELS (Reuters) - Signs of progress towards a new European Union climate target emerged ahead of a summit on Thursday with a draft plan by leaders to bring Poland on board and acceptance of the goal by the Czech Republic under certain conditions.

 The leaders’ discussion in Brussels will be their first talks on upgrading the existing EU target of a 40% cut in greenhouse gas emissions by 2030.
-Their two-day summit is not expected to yield a deal, likely pushing a decision to December.
+Their two-day summit is likely to push a decision to December.

 The EU’s executive, the European Commission, has said the bloc needs a cut of at least 55% by 2030, against 1990 levels, to achieve the goal of net zero emissions by 2050 that all 27 nations bar coal-dependent Poland have committed to.

-The Czech Republic, which is home to an energy-intensive automotive industry, has said a national 55% emissions cut is unrealistic this decade.
+The Czech Republic, home to an energy-intensive automotive industry, has said it cannot achieve the 55% emissions cut this decade.
+But on Thursday, Prime Minister Andrej Babis said he could support the goal at EU level, so long as it was not binding at national level.

-But a Czech official said on Thursday the country did not have a problem with a 55% emissions cut, as long as the goal was an EU-wide average, rather than a binding target at national level.
+“Every country has a different energy mix and we have to take it into consideration.
+So if we agree on a 55% average in the EU, the Czech Republic doesn’t have any problem,” Babis said.

 Separately, 11 EU countries - among them, France, Estonia, the Netherlands and Sweden - on Wednesday published a joint statement supporting the “at least 55%” goal.